-- A. The Fire Chief may transfer fire fighting personnel to any position within the Fire Department if he determines that a position requires specific skills, ability, or knowledge or if he finds that a reassignment is necessary for the efficiency and harmony of the Department. - B. Any vacancy in Fire Suppression not filled by the provisions in paragraph A above, shall be filled on the basis of seniority as vacancies occur. - 1.
+- A. The Fire Chief may transfer fire fighting personnel to any position within the Fire-Rescue Department if he determines that a position requires specific skills, ability, or knowledge or if he finds that a reassignment is necessary for the efficiency and harmony of the Department. - B. Any vacancy in Fire Suppression not filled by the provisions in paragraph A above, shall be filled on the basis of seniority as vacancies occur. - 1.
 The Chief shall have the right to limit his consideration to employees within a specific division. - 2.
-The Fire Department shall make all vacancies known to suppression personnel four shifts prior to filling that vacancy. - C. All station transfers shall be in accordance with the Fire Department Transfer Policy Manual. - D. The City agrees to operate the foregoing program strictly in conformance with the seniority provisions in Article 4 of this agreement.
+The Fire-Rescue Department shall make all vacancies known to suppression personnel at the beginning of each bid cycle (approximately one (1) month) prior to filling that vacancy. - 3.
+In the event that additional stations come open for bid during intervening bid cycles, those vacancies will be advertised for the full period of the next complete bid cycle. - C. All station transfers shall be in accordance with the Fire-Rescue Department Transfer Policy Manual. - D. The City agrees to operate the foregoing program strictly in conformance with the seniority provisions in Article 4 of this agreement.
 The City further agrees to treat all employees in the unit fairly and equitably in administering this program.
-Any alleged violation of this article shall be subject to a grievance to the Fire Chief.

-- E. In accordance with existing practice, Fire Battalion Chiefs cannot bid for assignments through the formal bid procedure.
+Any alleged violation of this article shall be subject to a grievance to the Fire Chief. - E. In accordance with existing practice, Fire Battalion Chiefs cannot bid for assignments through the formal bid procedure.
 Management will continue to give employee preference serious consideration in the assignment of Fire Battalion Chiefs to Fire Operations areas.
-Upon request from the employee, management will provide feedback to those Battalion Chiefs not selected, based on knowledge, skills and abilities and/or management needs to an assignment where the employee has expressed a preference. - F. Upon mutual agreement with the Fire Department of a suitable program, probationary personnel during their first year of employment will not be allowed to bid for permanent station assignments. - G. Employees who are married or members of the same immediate family shall not be assigned to the same fire station.
+Upon request from the employee, management will provide feedback to those Battalion Chiefs not selected, based on knowledge, skills and abilities and/or management needs to an assignment where the employee has expressed a preference. - F. Upon mutual agreement with the Fire-Rescue Department of a suitable program, probationary personnel during their first year of employment will not be allowed to bid for permanent station assignments.

+- G. Employees who are married or members of the same immediate family shall not be assigned to the same fire station.
 This provision will be applied to all station transfers after July 1, 1985. - H. Except when a specific policy applies, if an employee is absent from their permanent assignment for more than six months due to a non job-related medical condition, then their permanent assignment will be declared vacant.
 The vacant position will then be filled according to the current procedures pertaining to that position. - I. The City will comply with OSHA policy for two in/two out, for two firefighters inside a structure and two outside, as required by law.